 $ curl -X GET api/task_manager/_health

-_health endpoint of each Kibana instance in the cluster is the recommended method of ensuring confidence in mission critical services such as Alerting and Actions.
+_health endpoint of each Kibana instance in the cluster is the recommended method of ensuring confidence in mission critical services such as Alerting, Actions, and Reporting.

 Configuring the monitored health statisticsedit